Skip to footer content

 $vbLabelText $csharpLabel

 This code demonstrates loading CSV files with different delimiters into IronXL WorkBook objects.
 Tab-delimited files are read using "\t" as the separator, while semicolon-delimited files are converted to standard CSV format before loading.
 Each workbook's default worksheet is converted into a DataTable with ToDataTable(true), which uses the first row as column headers.
-For more complex delimiter scenarios, you can also explore converting between spreadsheet file types.
+For more complex file format scenarios, you can also explore exporting Excel data to various formats.

 Which Delimiters Does IronXL Support Natively?

-IronXL natively supports common delimiters including commas, tabs, pipes (|), and custom single-character delimiters through the LoadCSV overload.
-For optimal performance, use the built-in delimiter parameter rather than pre-processing files.
+IronXL supports common delimiters including commas, tabs, pipes (|), and custom single-character delimiters through the LoadCSV overload.
+For best performance, use the built-in delimiter parameter rather than pre-processing files.
 Multi-character delimiters require preprocessing as shown in the semicolon example above.
-The library also handles Excel's native formats if you need to convert between CSV and XLSX.
+You can also merge cells in the resulting workbook if you need to reorganize the parsed data.

-How Can I Detect the Delimiter Automatically?
+How Do You Detect the Delimiter Automatically?

-Microsoft Visual Studio Debug Console showing output of two different file formats—a tab-delimited file with fruit data (ID, Name, Quantity) and a semicolon-delimited file with city population data
+Microsoft Visual Studio Debug Console showing output of two different file formats -- a tab-delimited file with fruit data (ID, Name, Quantity) and a semicolon-delimited file with city population data

 What Are the Next Steps?